-This horse riding holiday is a great introduction to the delights of riding abroad and will leave riders with fantastic memories; galloping along unspoilt beaches, through forested national park and quaint white-washed villages.
+This horseback riding vacation is a great introduction to the delights of riding abroad and will leave riders with fantastic memories; galloping along unspoilt beaches, through forested national park and quaint white-washed villages.
 Based on the Costa de la Luz, this destination is very convenient for European travellers as Malaga is such a popular hub.
-This riding holiday offers the perfect balance between exhilarating riding, relaxation and socialising.
+This equestrian adventure is ideal for experienced riders and offers the perfect balance between exhilarating riding, relaxation and socialising.
 The horses are fit, responsive and ready to go.

-The accommodation is a comfortable and friendly 3* star hotel only 50 metres from the beach in Barbate, so is an ideal base for sunbathing, swimming and relaxing after horse riding.
+The accommodation is a comfortable and friendly 3*& star hotel only 50 metres from the beach in Barbate, so is an ideal base for sunbathing, swimming and relaxing after horseback riding.
 Meals are provided in a variety of typical Spanish restaurants.
 The town is lovely and the friendly local people make guests feel very welcome.
-As well as providing a great horse riding holiday, Barbate also has lovely walks available and shopping in the town centre.
-Explore the lovely old quarter that takes one back to how Spain used to be.
+As well as providing a great horseback vacation, Barbate also has lovely walks available and shopping in the town centre.
+Explore the lovely old quarter that takes one back to how Spain used to be Non-riders are welcome.

 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.